A Complete First-Year College Checklist

 Get to Know the Campus and Surrounding Area

-While you may have visited your school before enrolling, attending orientation offers a formal college introduction that supplies you and your fellow students with essential information that can help you transition into college life.
+While you might have visited your school before enrolling, attending orientation offers a formal introduction that provides you and your peers with essential information to help you acclimate to college life.

 Review Your Class Schedule

-Before classes start, review your schedule so you know when and where your classes take place.
-Additionally, if you want to adjust your schedule, talk to your advisor.
-At the beginning of each semester, students can typically add or drop classes during the first few days.
+Before classes start, review your schedule so you know when and where your classes are.
+If you want to adjust your schedule, talk to your advisor.
+Most colleges allow you to add or drop classes within the first couple of weeks of a semester.

 Memorize Where Your Classes Are